 - Eligible recipients: Low-income community, Tribal land, qualified low-income residential buildings.
 A qualified low-income residential building is defined as: - A facility that is installed on a residential rental building which participates in a covered housing program (as defined in section 41411(a) of the Violence Against Women Act of 1994 (34 U.S.C.
 12491(a)(3)), a housing assistance program administered by the Department of Agriculture under title V of the Housing Act of 1949, a housing program administered by a tribally designated housing entity (as defined in section 4(22) of the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
-4103(22)) or such other affordable housing programs as the Secretary may provide. - And equitably allocates the financial benefits of the electricity produced by the facility to those living in the building - Tax credit available: 10% for projects located in low-income communities or on Tribal land.
+4103(22)) or such other affordable housing programs as the Secretary may provide. - And equitably allocates the financial benefits of the electricity produced by the facility to those living in the building

+- Tax credit available: 10% for projects located in low-income communities or on Tribal land.
 20% for projects part of a low-income residential building project or qualified low-income economic benefit project. - Restrictions: Solar and wind facilities must have a nameplate capacity of 5 megawatts or less.
 Facility must be in service for four years.
-Capped at 1.8 GW per year. - Period of availability: 2023-2024. - For more information: - o Guidance on Low-Income Communities Bonus Credit Program HERE. - o For the latest updates from the IRS, visit HERE.
+Capped at 1.8 GW per year. - Initial Allocation of Capacity Limitation for 2023: - Located in a Low-Income Community 700 megawatts - Located on Indian Land 200 megawatts - Qualified Low-Income Residential Building Project 200 megawatts - Qualified Low-Income Economic Benefit Project 700 megawatts - Period of availability: 2023-2024. - For more information: - Final Guidance (as of August 10, 2023) on Low-Income Communities Bonus Credit Program HERE. - Low-income communities bonus credit program homepage HERE - For the latest updates from the IRS, visit HERE. - IRS Information on elective pay (also known as direct pay) and transferability HERE. - Elective Pay Overview HERE. - Elective Pay Information for Tax-Exempt Organizations HERE. - Elective Pay Information for State and Local Governments HERE. - Elective Pay Information for Indian Tribal Governments HERE. - Elective Pay Eligible Tax Credits HERE. - On March 5, Treasury and IRS released its final rule on elective payments for clean energy credits under the IRA.
+View the release HERE.